 and maybe the most beautiful sentence in the whole Bible – Jesus wept.

 When the Spirit of God filled him,

+Jesus didn’t become some detached new age philosopher.
 He didn’t run around saying, “If you just get yourself spiritual enough

 then all the painful stuff that’s happening around you won’t hurt.”

 Sometimes life hurts.
 Sometimes life is terrifying and sometimes it seems like it’s all more than we can handle.
 Then it’s good to remember that Jesus wept –

 and there are times we need to weep too.
 If you haven’t had yourself a good cry in a while – you’re really missing out on something rich!

 Jesus felt the death of his friend just like you or I would feel the death of a loved one.
 Jesus knows what our pains are like.
 And because he does, Jesus felt the pain of Bill Wilson’s alcoholism – just like he feels the pain of each & every one of us here – Jesus wept.